Eligibility and payability for Farm Household Allowance (FHA) 002-02040000

 Small business or farm enterprise scenarios

-Table 2: this table describes scenarios showing the difference between a small business and a farming enterprise.
+Table 2: describes scenarios showing the difference between a small business and a farming enterprise.

 Contributor of significant labour and capital scenarios

-Table 3: this table describes scenarios showing the difference between contribution of significant labour and capital and scenarios where famers do and do not meet these tests.
+Table 3: this table describes scenarios showing the difference between contribution of significant labour and capital and scenarios where farmers do and do not meet these tests.